apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ===================  ===========  =================================================================================
 Property Name        Default      Description
 ===================  ===========  =================================================================================
-**sinks**            --           Space separated list of sinks that are participating in the group **processor.type**   ``default``  The component type name, needs to be ``default``, ``failover`` or ``load_balance``
+**sinks**            --           Space-separated list of sinks that are participating in the group **processor.type**   ``default``  The component type name, needs to be ``default``, ``failover`` or ``load_balance``
 ===================  ===========  =================================================================================